Joshimuz/VanillaWithFlake/README.md

 ### Mobs
 - Mobs (Villagers?, Humanoids?) can ride Horses as a passenger, like boats
 - Zombies attack Horses and turn them into Zombie Horses (same as villagers) *(and/or)* Horses stuck by lightning turn into Zombie Horses
-- Wither Skeletons wielding bows use Arrows of Withering (not possible due to [MC-106133](https://bugs.mojang.com/browse/MC-106133), currently the arrow is always on fire instead)
 - [Phantoms only appear to the player they are attacking](https://www.reddit.com/r/minecraftsuggestions/comments/a6vrua/only_the_players_who_havent_slept_can_see_hear/)

 ### Loot Tables